AllanYangZhou/nfn/experiments/README.md

 ```
 You may also add `model/pool_cls=crossattn_2x2` or `cross_attn_8x8` to vary the size of the spatial latent. `compile` uses Pytorch 2.0's new compile feature which can improve computational performance.

 Once the INR2Array model is trained, you want to produce a dataset of embeddings from the SIREN dataset.
-In this example, `rundir` should be the hydra rundir for the INR2Array model you just trained.
+In this example, `rundir` should be the hydra rundir for the INR2Array model you just trained, which could be something like `./outputs/2023-11-05/23-51-53`.

 ```bash
 python -m experiments.make_latent_dset --rundir [...] --output_path experiments/data/mnist-embeddings.pt